-Health care practitioners may provide care for older people in a variety of settings.
+Health care for older people may be provided in a variety of settings.

 Most older people receive medical care in their primary care doctor's office The Primary Care Practitioner Typically, the entry point into the health care system is a primary care practitioner (also known as a primary care physician [PCP], general doctor, or family doctor), usually a doctor but sometimes... read more .
 The office may be in a medical office building, a clinic, a hospital, or elsewhere.
 Diagnostic tests, such as blood tests or x-rays, are often done in a doctor’s office.
 Some doctors' offices offer treatments, such as physical therapy.

 Hospitals Hospital Care provide the most comprehensive medical care.
 For older people in particular, staying in a hospital increases the risk of problems Problems Due to Hospitalization Just being in the hospital can cause certain problems, particularly infections (called hospital-acquired infections).
 Other problems include Problems associated with extended bed rest, including... read more such as infections, pressure sores, confusion, and incontinence.
 Because of these risks, older people should be hospitalized only if they are very ill.
 Older people may enter the hospital through the emergency department or be scheduled for admission by a doctor.